 "All right, one of His houses.
 But whichever one, He demands respect from those who are in it.
 Am I right or am I right?"
 Roger sat down.
 "You right, and I apologize for the language.
 To Him," he said, pointing upward.
 "That might please Him.
 Might not.
 Don't limit your love to Him, Roger.
 He cautions every which way against it."
 "Reverend."
 The Reverend Pulliam stood up.
 He was a dark, wirey man--white-haired and impressive.
 "We have a problem here.
 You, me.
 Everybody.
 The problem is with the way some of us talk.
 The grown-ups, of course, should use proper language.
 But the young people--what they say is more like backtalk than talk.
-What we're here for is--" Roy actually interrupted him, the Reverend!
+What we're here for is--" R#y interuppted him.
 "What is talk if it's not 'back'?
 You all just don't want us to talk at all.
 Any talk is 'back-talk' if you don't agree with what's being said."
-Everybody was so stunned by the boy's brazenness, they hardly heard what he said.
-Pulliam, dismissing the possibility that Roy's parents were there, turned slowly to Misner.
+Pulliam turned slowly to Misner.
 "Reverend, can't you keep him still?"
 "Why would I want to?" asked Misner.
 "We're here not just to talk but to listen too."
-The gasps were more felt than heard.

 Pulliam narrowed his eyes and was about to answer when Deek Morgan left his seat and stood in the aisle.
-"Well, sir, I have listened about as much as I need to Now peus me close. and I have heard enough.
+"Well, sir, I have listened and I have heard enough.
 Nobody, I mean nobody is going to change the Oven or call it something strange.
 Nobody is going to mess with a thing our grandfathers built.
-They made each and every brick one at a time with their own hands-not yours."
-Deek looked steadily at Roy.
+They made each and every brick one at a time with their own hands--not yours."
+Deek looked steadily at Rey.
 "They dug the clay--not you.
 They carried the hod--not you.
 They mixed the mortar--not a one of you.
 They made good red brick for the town when their own shelter was sticks and sod.
 You understand what I'm telling you?
 And we respected what they had gone through to do it.
 Nothing was handled more gently than the bricks those men--men, hear me? not slaves ex or otherwise--the bricks those men made.
 Tell, them, Roger, how delicate was the separation, how we wrapped them, each and every one.
 Tell them, Fleet.
 You, Sargeant, you tell him if I'm lying.
 Me and my brother lifted that iron.
 The two of us.
 And if some letters fell off, it wasn't due to us because we packed it in straw like it was a baby.
 So, understand me when I tell you nobody is going to come along some eighty years later claiming to know better what men who went through hell to learn knew.
-Act short with me all you want, you in long trouble if you think you can disrespect a row you never hoed." [quiet, then amens] (Cold.
-Shiners in spate of perspiration) "Seems to me, Deek, they are respecting it."
+Act short with me all you want, you in long trouble if you think you can disrespect a row you never hoed." [quiet, then amens] "Seems to me, Deek, they are respecting it."
 Misner said. " It's because they do know the Oven's value that they want to give it new life."
 "They don't want to give it nothing.
-They want to kill it, change it into something they made up."
-"It's our history, too.
-Not just yours," said Roy.
+They want to kill it, change it into something they made up "It's our history, too.
+Not just yours, said Ray.